RobertARandolph/AdmiralBumbleBee.com/_posts/2016-11-13-The-problem-with-drum-tension-wrenches.md

 To use the wrench, you simply place the wrench on the tuning rod and turn while _only_ holding the black part.

 In the above drawing, the grey part is a solid piece.
-The black portion rotates on the grey shaft _mostly_ freely and only in one directly.
+The black portion rotates on the grey shaft _mostly_ freely and only in one direction.
 Looking from the top of the drawing, the black portion will only turn clockwise.

 The red section is a screw going through the silver.
 The screw terminates in a hardened bushing.
 The blue part is a bearing that is fixed in to the black.